Map example specification

 - Create runtime (

-:memory:cache). - Create map with extent from the initial viewport and continuous mode.
+:memory:cache) on the runtime loop thread. - Create map with extent from the initial viewport and continuous mode.

 - Load style and apply initial camera.